 There is now an email account used occasionally for sending urgent information to our parishioners.
-If you would like to be included in this list, please to send me an email and I will include you in future mailings.
+If you would like to be included in this list, please to send an email to me, the WebMaster (Colin Spiller) and I will include you in future mailings.

 Please be aware that at this time, you and your parish are vulnerable to many dishonest financial schemes being set up by opportunistic companies and ‘crowd-funding’.
 In increasingly financially-straitened circumstances the question is still being asked: ‘How do I support my Parish during this time?’
 In response, this page contains methods of Parish Giving which are recommended as the most secure ways for you to continue to contribute as far as you are able to the Offertory and to benefit your parish.